gvwilson/thirdbit/_posts/2015/2015-08-12-publishing-metadata-and-the-curve.md

     so we may revisit listing them all as authors (alphabetically by surname), rather than listing "Software Carpentry Foundation" as the author, and then having the standard citation list only the editors (as above).
-    But we still need to figure out how to jam that citation into things like BibTeX...
+    But we still need to figure out how to jam that citation into things like BibTeX…
   </p>
 </blockquote>